simonhowlett/app-engine-ci/README.md

 - Fake image ordering option, more for test examples than anything else.

 Notes:
+/visit/ - Collects/Displays visitor timestamps, just a simple datastore write example.
-?debug=true URL Query String wil reveal a test menu, in time..
+/info/ - sample user signup form, needs to be forced to be https, and add values to datastore ?debug=true URL Query String wil reveal a test menu, in time there will be more hidden functions.